apache/druid/docs/content/querying/groupbyquery.md

 }
 ```

-There are 11 main parts to a groupBy query:
+Following are main parts to a groupBy query:

 |property|description|required?|
 |--------|-----------|---------|